ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ### Logging in Python

 Python has slightly different recommendations for logging compared to most other languages.
-Interpolation of logged messages is often recommended when using logging.
+Interpolation of logged messages is often recommended when using logging rather than structured logging.

 Services employ mappers and parsers to address this "issue" giving them the capability to use passed arguments to extract logged data.

-For new projects, it might be advisable to pass all variables in arguments (args).
+For new projects, it might be advisable to pass all variables in structured format.
 However, it's important to bear in mind that if libraries include logging code, they likely use interpolation.

 **Adding exception info to log**